mttwchtr/Backend-Development-Notes/c.md

 > the newline character, which when printed advances the output to the left margin on the next line - The C Programming Language 2nd Edition, Brian Kernighan and Dennis Ritchie

 ## EOF
 >  a distinctive value when there is no more input, a value that cannot be confused with any real character.
-This value is called EOF, for ``end of file''. - The C Programming Language 2nd Edition, Brian Kernighan and Dennis Ritchie
+This value is called EOF, for ``end of file''.
+EOF is an integer defined in <stdio.h>, but the specific numeric value doesn't matter as long as it is not the same as any char value- The C Programming Language 2nd Edition, Brian Kernighan and Dennis Ritchie
 > The value of EOF is always defined to be -1.
 That works well because all ASCII codes are positive, so it can't possibly clash with any real character's representation. - Stephen J. Murrell, http://rabbit.eng.miami.edu/class/een218/getchar.html

 ## \#define